 Define the Specific Needs of Cancer Patients

 The concept of multidisciplinary Disease Management Teams (DMTs) was introduced at MSK more than 20 years ago.
+DMTs are made up of specialists from a wide range of disciplines, who meet regularly to discuss individual patient treatment strategies.
 DMTs function as the heart of team-based decision-making and innovative research.
-Specialists from a wide range of disciplines meet regularly to discuss individual patient treatment strategies.
 The IDMTs are an extension of this well-established model, with a specific focus on advanced imaging.
+They are charged with developing, modifying, or endorsing AUC in subspecialized clinical domains based on priority clinical areas (PCAs) defined by the Centers for Medicare and Medicaid Services (CMS), clinical practice needs, and existing evidence.

 Review Existing Scientific Evidence